 In June 1993, a second round of surface soil sampling was performed in the area of excavation prior to backfilling.
 Plattsburgh AFB personnel collected twelve samples, three of which were split with NYSDEC personnel.
-Lead was detected in some soil samples at concentrations that exceeded 40 CFR 261 TCLP criteria, prompting the initiation of an SI.
+Lead was detected in some soil samples at concentrations that exceeded 40 CFR 261 TCLP criteria, prompting the initiation of a Site Investigation (SI).